Our Oakland Probate Litigation Attorneys Contest and Defend Fiduciary Duties

 A beneficiary may have an action for breach of fiduciary duty by the trustee in the situations below.
 However, this list is not exhaustive:

-- If the trustee fails to provide an accounting annually or after 60 days upon demand
+- Trustee fails to provide an accounting annually or after 60 days upon demand

-- If the trust property is being mismanaged or not prudently invested
+- The trust property is being mismanaged or not prudently invested

-- If the trustee is not following the terms of the trust
+- Trustee is not following the terms of the trust